Track Traction EOS Metrics in Power BI – Part 2

 • History may have some odd dates in the future

-EOS Metrics Power BI
+Track Traction EOS Metrics in Power BI 10

 • Re-ordering of the Metrics based on created once altered